 1. Catch a Minnesota United match

 Minneapolis and its surrounding areas are blessed with a plethora of opportunities to catch some of the best international, national and local players hit the pitch.
 At the top of any must-watch list stands a trip just across the border to St. Paul to see Minnesota United FC in action.
 The Loons, as they are affectionately known, joined Major League Soccer (MLS) for the 2017 season and routinely draw raucous crowds to beautiful Allianz Field.
-Featuring players from around the world such as Finnish star Robin Lod and Argentinian standout Emanuel Reynoso, the United have qualified for the MLS Playoffs twice in five seasons, reaching the semifinals in 2020.
+Featuring players from around the world such as Argentinian star Emanuel Reynoso and South African standout Bongokuhle Hlongwane, the United have qualified for the MLS Playoffs in four of its six seasons, reaching the semifinals in 2020.
 The MLS regular season typically starts in late February or early March and runs through mid-October, so there are lots of chances to take in a Loons game.

 Pictured above: Allianz Field (photo: Minnesota United FC)